1. Visit Caesars Head State Park

 This super popular 22 mile long multi-use paved path is shared by enthusiastic joggers, walkers, bikers, skaters, and dog walkers alike.
 Most of the trail is tree-lined, so there is plenty of shade, enabling you to tolerate the Southern heat, even in the dead of summer.

 With multiple access points throughout the city, there is never an excuse not to get in a great workout.
 One of the best portions of the trail runs from the Swamp Rabbit Cafe (treat yourself to a delicious homemade pastry and coffee) to downtown Greenville.
-This exciting trek will enable you to get in a great ride, stop at various parks along the route, and treat yourself to a fantastic lunch on Main Street before completing your routine journey.
+This exciting portion of the trail will enable you to get in a great ride, stop at various parks along the route, and treat yourself to a fantastic lunch on Main Street before completing your routine journey.

 7. Hike to King's Creek Falls